Last Updated on February 3, 2023 by Pinpoint 250

-It’s kind of an assumption that Arabica is the end all be all of the coffee plants.
+It’s an assumption that Arabica is the end of all coffee plants.

-There’s kind of a consensus idea in the coffee world that Arabica is the “good one” and Robusta, which a “sister” species is the “lesser half.”
+There’s a consensus idea in the coffee world that Arabica is the “good one” and Robusta, which is a “sister” species, is the “lesser half.”

 If you go back to the second “wave of coffee,” the last half of the 20th century.
-A lot of direct marketing by big coffee companies emphasized 100% Arabica.
+A lot of direct marketing by big coffee companies emphasizes 100% Arabica.

 That’s how you knew what good coffee was.

-With the advent of the specialty coffee market, super high-end niche stuff, you don’t even have to put it on your bag.
+With the advent of the specialty coffee market and super high-end niche stuff, you don’t even have to put it in your bag.

 We’re going to go straight back to high school biology 101.

 In the plant kingdom.
 You have a family of coffee species called “cafayah.”
-And within this family, there are 125 different species in the coffee family.
+And within this family, there are 125 different species of the coffee family.